hm-lang/core/proposals/README.md

 * when not declaring things, `:` is not used; e.g., `if` statements do not require a trailing `:` like python
 * `()` for organization and function calls
-    * `(W: str = "hello", X: dbl, Y; dbl, Z. dbl)` to declare an argument object type, `W` is an optional field passed by readonly reference, `X` is a readonly reference, `Y` is a writeable reference, and `Z` is passed by value.
+    * `(W: str = "hello", X: dbl, Y; dbl, Z. dbl)` to declare an argument object type, `W` is an optional field passed by readonly reference, `X` is a readonly reference, `Y` is a writable reference, and `Z` is passed by value.
 See [argument objects](#argument-objects) for more details.
     * `(SomeInstance x(), SomeInstance Y;, W: "hi", Z. 1.23)` to instantiate an argument object instance with `X` and `W` as readonly references, `Y` as mutable reference, and `Z` as a temporary.